Forget life insurance. We’re talking UFO abduction insurance

 In 2006, three sisters in Scotland had insurance to cover the costs if they were to give birth to the second incarnation of Jesus Christ.
 In 1999, Lloyds also insured a woman named Mary Murphy against a virgin birth triggered by the arrival of the Millennium.

 Worried your beloved footy team might let you down?
 There’s a policy for that.
 In 2006 an English football fan took out insurance to cover him for any “severe trauma” caused if England went out of the World Cup in the early rounds.
-The boys made it to the quarter-finals, so no pay out was made but probably wise to renew this policy every year!
+The boys made it to the quarter-finals, so no pay out was made but probably wise to renew this policy every four years!

 Weddings insurance is nothing new but in the States one company includes "change of heart" cover should the bride or groom do a runner.
 Counselling for a broken heart is an optional extra.
 A successful claim could be tricky though, seeing as the jilting must be done 180 days in advance of the wedding, so last minute wobbles are excluded.